Other places of interest and excursion destinations in other countries:

 Melvin Theuma

-equivalent to over 130.000 Euro in cash on the way on board a flight
+with an amount equivalent to over 130.000 Euro in cash on the way on board a

-to Istanbul.
-He has admitted to being the go-between in the alleged contract
+flight to Istanbul.
+He has admitted to being the go-between in the alleged

-killing of Daphne Caruana Galizia.
-Theuma has given evidence against Fenech.
+contract killing of Daphne Caruana Galizia.
+Theuma has given evidence

-He had secretly recorded various conversations between himself, Fenech
+against Fenech.
+He had secretly recorded various conversations between

-and others, and was granted a presidential pardon to cooperate with the
+himself, Fenech and others, and was granted a presidential pardon to

-police and to tell all in 2019.
-Theuma recorded these conversations
+cooperate with the police and to tell all in 2019.
+Theuma recorded

-handed over to the police following his arrest in November 2019.
+recordings were later handed over to the police following his arrest in

 Robert